KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

 Then open a new tab and navigate to https://workspacename-username.c9users.io:8080

 Replacing the workspace name with your Cloud9 workspace name and username with your Cloud9 username.
+Skip step 5.
     {% endhint %}

   {% hint style='info' %}